Application Requirements: College Study Abroad Programs, IFSA-Butler

 When applying for an IFSA-Butler program, keep the following guidelines in mind:

-- Applicants must be studying toward a bachelor's degree at an accredited, four-year college or university in the United States or Canada.
+- Applicants must be studying toward an associate or bachelor degree at an accredited college or university in the United States or Canada.
 We regret that we cannot accept applications from students pursuing degrees outside of the U.S. or Canada.

 - Applicants must be attending college or university on a full-time basis at the time of their application to IFSA-Butler.

 - We do not have programs for graduate students, nor can we accept your application if you have already earned a bachelor's degree, even if you plan to pursue additional undergraduate credits.

 - Most of our affiliated universities require that students be juniors by the time they begin their study abroad experience.
 Some programs, particularly summer options, will accept second-semester sophomores.

 - If you attend a two-year college or university, you may apply to our programs if you plan to transfer to a four-year college or university in the U.S. or Canada.
 You must have permission to study abroad from both your current college and the institution where you plan to receive your bachelor’s degree.